Akshay163/Akshay163/README.md

 ## Hi there 👋

-I am Akshay, and I am a Graduate Student @ UIUC.
+I am Akshay, and I am a Final year PhD student @ UIUC.
 I am interested in Quantitative Finance, Data Science and Machine Learning!
 - 🤔 I’m looking for an Entry-level role as a Quantitative Researcher or Data Scientist
 - 💬 Ask me about ...
 - 📫 How to reach me: **Email**: apandit2@illinois.edu or pandit.akshay14@gmail.com **Linkedin**: [Akshay Pandit](https://www.linkedin.com/in/akshay-pandit/)